Yahweasel/libav.js/README.md

 particular, if the base directory (directory in which libav's files are located) isn't ".", then you must set `LibAV.base` to the correct base directory, as in the CDN example above. `LibAV.base` does not need to be a full URL, but should be if loading from another origin.
+You can set `LibAV.base` after loading libav.js; it's set up so that you can do it before to make it easier to avoid race conditions.

 `LibAV.LibAV` is a factory function which returns a promise which resolves to a ready instance of libav. `LibAV.LibAV` takes an optional argument in which loading options may be provided, but they're rarely useful.
 The loading options and their default values are:
 ```
 {
     "noworker": false,
     "nowasm": false,
     "yesthreads": false,
     "nothreads": false,
-    "nosimd": false
+    "nosimd": false,
+    "base": LibAV.base
 }
 ```
 If `noworker` is set, Web Workers will be disabled, so libav.js runs in the